 A customer display at the point of sale (POS) is one of the few things worth sacrificing valuable retail counter space for.
 Have you ever wondered how to make the most out of the waiting time to pay for customers?
-Customer-facing display would be a perfect answer.
-In this blog, we will explain everything you need to know about customer facing display.
+The customer-facing display would be a perfect answer.
+This blog will explain everything you need to know about customer facing display.

 What is a customer-facing display?

-A customer-facing display, also referred to as a second screen or dual screen, is a device that displays all order information to customers throughout the checkout process.
+A guest facing display, also referred to as a second screen or dual screen, is a device that displays all order information to customers throughout the checkout process.

 At the retail counter, a POS screen is available to the cashier, who uses it to add products to the cart and record customer information.
 They have the ability to look through some data such as product quantities, tax percentages, and discounts.
 Customers can thus view products rung up from a consumer facing display at the same time.
 In addition, they can also engage directly on the screen if the facing display is a touchscreen.